dhutapratama/docs/redis.md

 [Redis](https://redis.io) is an open source, advanced key-value store.
 It is often referred to as a data structure server since keys can contain [strings](https://redis.io/topics/data-types#strings), [hashes](https://redis.io/topics/data-types#hashes), [lists](https://redis.io/topics/data-types#lists), [sets](https://redis.io/topics/data-types#sets), and [sorted sets](https://redis.io/topics/data-types#sorted-sets).

-Before using Redis with Lets, we encourage you to install and use the [phpredis](https://github.com/phpredis/phpredis) PHP extension via PECL.
-The extension is more complex to install compared to "user-land" PHP packages but may yield better performance for applications that make heavy use of Redis.
+Before using Redis with Lets, we encourage you to install and use the [phpredis](https://github.com/phpredis/phpredis) GO extension via PECL.
+The extension is more complex to install compared to "user-land" GO packages but may yield better performance for applications that make heavy use of Redis.
 If you are using [Lets Sail](/docs/{{version}}/sail), this extension is already installed in your application's Docker container.

 If you are unable to install the phpredis extension, you may install the `predis/predis` package via Composer.
-Predis is a Redis client written entirely in PHP and does not require any additional extensions:
+Predis is a Redis client written entirely in GO and does not require any additional extensions:

 ```shell
 composer require predis/predis